COVID-19 Employment Study

 Apart from giving up your time, we do not expect that there will be any risks or inconveniences associated with taking part in this study.
 However, we understand that during this time many people may be feeling overwhelmed or stressed due to COVID-19.
 We have collated some information on services if you would like to seek support during this time, which can be found at the end of this Information Sheet.
 If you do feel upset or would like to discuss any issues further, you are encouraged to contact Relationships Australia which offers counselling services, visit their website https://www.relationshipswa.org.au/services or call 1300 364 277.
 This number will put you in touch with the nearest Relationships Australia branch to yourself.
 For crisis support, please contact Lifeline on 13 11 14.
 Alternatively, please contact your preferred counselling service or General Practitioner.

-have to agree if you do not want to.
+Taking part in a research project is voluntary.
+It is your choice to take part or not.
+You do not have to agree if you do not want to.
 If you decide to take part and then change your mind, that is okay, you can withdraw from the project.
+If you choose to leave the study we will be unable to destroy your information because it has been collected in an anonymous way.